nickvasilyev/Backgrounder/README.md

         else:
             break

-You can run it with backgrounder by passing it a closure like so:
+You can run it with backgrounder by passing it a closure like so, note that you have to tell Backgrounder that it is a closure through closure=True argument:

     def closure_test(self,start_id,offset,max_id):
         #Something like getting data from the database